-Please join AHA Board Chair Rod Hochman, M.D., as he presents the second Leadership Rounds discussion of 2021.
+Please join AHA Board Chair Rod Hochman, M.D., as he presents the sixth Leadership Rounds discussion of 2021.
 Dr. Hochman will continue the series that AHA launched last year and will host conversations on a range of key issues facing the field with hospital and health system leaders from across the country and other special guests.

 On this episode, Dr. Hochman has an important conversation with Robert Trestman, M.D., chair for psychiatry and behavioral medicine at Carilion Clinic and a professor at the Viriginia Tech/Carilion School of Medicine in Roanoke, Va.
 He serves as 2021 chair of the AHA Behavioral Health Services Council.